awsdocs/aws-config-developer-guide/doc_source/s3-bucket-policy.md

 **Note**
 AWS Config is owned by AWS and does not belong specifically to one of your AWS accounts or linked accounts within your AWS Organization\.
 This means that when AWS Config is sending configuration items as the AWS Config service principal \(such as when the IAM role that you assigned when you set up AWS Config doesn’t have `WRITE` access to the bucket or when you setup AWS Config to use a service\-linked role\), the service won't work with organization ID or organization units based conditions\.
 **Note**
 When granting permissions to your IAM role instead of AWS Config service principal name \(SPN\), ensure that your IAM role has `PutObjectACL` permission on cross\-account bucket to avoid insufficient permission error\.
-See sample IAM role policy at [ IAM Role Policy for Amazon S3 Bucket](iamrole-permissions.md#iam-role-policies-S3-bucket)\.
+See sample IAM role policy at [ IAM Role Policy for your S3 Bucket](iamrole-permissions.md#iam-role-policies-S3-bucket)\.

 1. Substitute the following values in the bucket policy:
    + *targetBucketName* – The name of the Amazon S3 bucket to which AWS Config will deliver configuration items\.